 Search Engine Visibility

-The Number of High-Quality Links
+The Number of High-Quality Backlinks

-Links in SEO matter, but more links don’t necessarily mean better ranking or site authority.
+Backlinks matter for SEO.
+But more links don’t necessarily mean better ranking or site authority.
 Low-quality links will not improve your site authority and can even hurt your website rankings.